 - Use a good CMS like WordPress

 - Easily indexed, comprehensive menu structure

-- Unique Pages – every page has a different title, description, keyword targets
+- Unique Pages – every page has a different title, description, Topic and keyword targets

 - Modest graphics use

 - Mobile-responsive essential

 Page last updated on Wednesday, October 11, 2023 by the author Ben Kemp